Pokrovsk offensive: Advances into central Pokrovsk (26 October – 29 December 2025)

 By 26 October, the Ukrainian military acknowledged that a few hundred Russian troops had entered the city of Pokrovsk.
 As the fighting expanded within the city, Ukraine deployed additional reinforcements to this sector.
 Russian Chief of the General Staff Valery Gerasimov claimed that thousands of Ukrainian soldiers were encircled near Pokrovsk, something both military experts and Russian pro-war bloggers disputed.
-Ukrainian President Zelenskyy described the situation in Pokrovsk as “difficult”, but rejected Gerasimov’s reports that Ukrainian forces were surrounded.
+Ukrainian President Zelenskyy described the situation in Pokrovsk as "difficult", but rejected Gerasimov's reports that Ukrainian forces were surrounded.
 Intense street fighting took place by the end of October as Russian forces were advancing into the city center.
 The Ukrainian 7th Air Assault Corps estimated that Russia deployed around 11,000 troops in the area.
 A Russian unit managed to reach the most western edge of Pokrovsk and planted a Russian flag on the Pokrovsk entrance sign along the M30 highway, which was later destroyed by a Ukrainian drone.

 In an effort to combat the Russian advances in western Pokrovsk, Ukrainian special forces under the command of the Ukrainian military intelligence agency (HUR) conducted a landing operation from a Black Hawk helicopter.
-Ukrainian President Zelenskyy stated that Ukrainian troops were outnumbered 8-to-1 around Pokrovsk.
+Zelenskyy stated that Ukrainian troops were outnumbered 8-to-1 around Pokrovsk.
 He also said that Russia had amassed 170,000 troops in the eastern Donetsk region committed to the offensive on Pokrovsk.
 A Ukrainian officer told Hromadske that about 60% of the city is under Russian control.
 He added that Russia has almost complete fire control over the final supply route towards Myrnohrad.
 By 6 November, a Ukrainian commander said that Russian forces were trying to infiltrate further into northern Pokrovsk.
 The Russian Defence Ministry reported that its forces were fighting house-to-house battles inside Pokrovsk to expel Ukrainian forces.
 As a result of over a year of fighting, the city had been severely damaged.
 Pokrovsk was described by The New York Times as having ‘been turned largely into rubble.’
+Geolocated footage published on 7 November indicated that Russian forces were advancing south of Krasnyi Lyman.